JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/IMPLEMENTATION_NOTES.md

 ## Overview

 This document provides operational insights and implementation details that complement the architecture documentation.
-These findings come from analyzing the source code of the underlying Terraform modules.
+These findings explain how the automated Terraform modules generate resources programmatically, eliminating the need for explicit resource blocks found in imperative Terraform approaches.
+All insights derive from analyzing the source code of the underlying pure function modules.

 ## Validation and Constraints